AWS RDS Multi-AZ – DB Instance vs DB Cluster Deployment

 • Multi-AZ DB instance deployment performs an automatic failover to the standby instance, and the failover time can be up to 120 seconds based on the crash recovery.

-• Multi-AZ DB cluster deployment performs an automatic failover to a reader DB instance in a different AZ, and the failover time can be up to 75 seconds depending on the replica lag.
+• Multi-AZ DB cluster deployment performs an automatic failover to a reader DB instance in a different AZ, and the failover time is typically under 35 seconds.

 Supported Engines